jaraco/recapturedocs/recapturedocs/text/work in progress.rst

 Here is a list of tasks we have slated for future releases (in rough order of priority):

-* Better handling of payment errors
+* Enable better introspection of pending and completed work (admin)
+* Enable bonus/surcharge for documents with excess text
 * Browser support (IE8 has problems with upload form)
 * Detailed instructions for new users
 * Administrative notifications of new jobs